go-outside-labs/decentralized-protocols-research/data_availability/celestia.md

   * the replacement of regular Merkle tree used by Tendermint to store block data wiht a Namespaced Merkle tree that enables the above layers (execution and settlement) to only download the needed data.
 * celestia-core nodes are still using the Tendermint p2p network.
 * Similarly to Tendermint, celestia-core is connected to the application layer (i.e., the state machine) by ABCI++.
+  - Like its predecessor, ABCI++ is the interface between Tendermint (a state-machine replication engine) and the actual state machine being replicated (i.e., the application).
+The API consists of a set of methods, each with a corresponding Request and Response message type.
+  - All ABCI++ messages and methods are defined in protocol buffers
 * The celestia-app state machine is necessary to execute the PoS logic and to enable the governance of the DA layer.
   - However, the celestia-app is data-agnostic -- the state machine neither validates nor stores the data that is made available by the celestia-app.